bkupidura/dead-man-hand/README.md

 ![dead-man-hand-logo](https://github.com/user-attachments/assets/0a0e041a-e76b-471a-9b05-14288a7325cb)

 # Idea
-Dead-Man-Hand will execute pre-configured actions when you will no longer be "available".
+Dead-Man-Hand will execute pre-added actions when you will no longer be "available".

-**All actions are encrypted and when properly configured nobody will be able to get access to them.**
+**All actions are encrypted and when properly configured nobody will be able to get action details till you are alive.**

 Main goal of `DMH` is to ensure that actions can be executed only when you are dead.
 And before that time, every action should be confidential - even for people who have access to `DMH`.

 # Features
-- Privacy focused - even with access to `DMH` you will not be able to read actions.
+- Privacy focused - even with access to `DMH` you will not be able to see action details.
 - Tested - almost 100% code covered by unit tests and integration tests.
 - Small footprint
 - Multiple action execution methods (`json_post`, `bulksms`, `mail`)